Animal Shelter Information

 What to Bring:

 - Proof of residency of Lewisville.
 We do not currently accept animals from residents of Castle Hills.
-Proof of residency can be in the form of a driver’s license, utility bill, housing rental contract, etc.
+Proof of residency can be in the form of a driver’s license, a current water/electricity bill, or a housing lease agreement.

 - Any current medical records of the animal if available.